-What causes cracks and fissures in a slab?
+What Causes Cracks and Fissures in a Slab?

-On softer materials, such as marble, onyx, and soapstone, even the best sealers are not stain and scratch proof.
+On softer materials, such as marble, onyx and calcite, even the best sealers are not stain and scratch proof.
 Before you call your fabricator, know that you have two main options: resurfacing the stone or using a stone color enhancer and sealer.
-With resurfacing being the more costly of the two ways to repair scratches on your natural stone, it may be a good idea to try to use the stone color enhancer and sealer first.
-Speak to your fabricator about what type of brand they recommend for your natural stone as far as stone color enhancer and sealer materials.
+With resurfacing being the more costly of the two ways to repair scratches in your natural stone, it may be a good idea to try to use the stone color enhancer and sealer first.
+You can always ask your fabricator which color enhancer and sealer brand they recommend for your natural stone.

 Soapstone is the only exception to the scratching and sealing rule.